0x1AE7F/0x1AE7F/README.md

 ## Hello There 👋

-Hey!
-My Name is Julian.
+My Name is Julian,

-Im 15 Years old.
+Im 15 Years old

-Im from germany.
+and Im from germany.

 ## Languages: